ImproPhoto/pymicmac/README.md

 ##### Tapioca

-The tools `micmac-disttapioca-create-pairs`, `micmac-disttapioca-create-config`, `micmac-disttapioca-combine` together with the parallel commands execution tools of pycoeman are used to run Tapioca in distributed computing systems.
+The tools `micmac-disttapioca-create-pairs`, `micmac-disttapioca-create-config`, `micmac-disttapioca-combine` together with the parallel commands execution tools of pycoeman are used to run `Tapioca` in distributed computing systems.

 First, in order to run this tool we need a image pairs file.
-This file list the image pairs that need to be considered when running Tapioca.
-This is very helpful to avoid running Tapioca with every possible image pair.
+This file list the image pairs that need to be considered when running `Tapioca`.
+This is very helpful to avoid running `Tapioca` with every possible image pair.
 If you do not have a image pairs file, you can use the tool `micmac-disttapioca-create-pairs` to create a image pairs file with every possible image pair.

 Second, we use the `micmac-disttapioca-create-config` to split the image pairs XML file in multiple chunks and to create a XML configuration file suitable for pycoeman: